A bill before the Suffolk County Legislature would give police the...

 "Although cannabis is now legal in New York State and will provide important revenue that will help fund the services government is mandated to deliver, there must be law and order in the industry," Suffolk County Executive Edward P. Romaine, who proposed the legislation, said in a statement.
 "Legislation makes it clear that if you want to be in the cannabis business you need to do it legally."

-New York has been slow to roll out the regulatory process for marijuana sellers and Long Island has only three state-licensed cannabis shops, all in East Farmingdale.
+New York has been slow to roll out the regulatory process for marijuana sellers, and Long Island has only three state-licensed cannabis shops, all in East Farmingdale.
 Meanwhile, unlicensed shops have opened across Long Island since weed became legal in 2021.
-Thousands of unregulated stores have opened in New York City have also opened since then, becoming a major quality-of-life issue in some parts.
+Thousands of unregulated stores also have opened in New York City since, becoming a major quality-of-life issue in some parts.

 Members of the Long Island Cannabis Coalition, a trade group, support the bill.